 Start the day by describing what you’re excited about for that day.
 What is on the itinerary?
 Where do you plan to have your meals?
 Is there any highlight that you do not want to miss?

 Record what outfit you have planned to wear.
-You can also record what plans you may have in case of unexpected problems.
+You can also record your plans in case of unexpected problems.

 3. Write down what you experienced that day

 You can write down your lived experiences for that day.
 Did everything happen as planned?
 What surprises did you experience?
-Write about how your day felt to you and what all you saw, did, and ate.
+Write about your day and what you saw, did, and ate.
 Were you able to interact with the locals?
 How was it?

 4. Add pictures or drawings to your entries